qompute/Big-O-Visualizer/README.md

 Merge sort: N log N
 Quicksort: N log N
 ```
-This matches quite nicely with their expected average-case runtimes!
-Note that this method is not perfect; sometimes it might misinterpret an N log N algorithm with N, or vice versa.
+This matches quite nicely with the expected average-case runtimes!
+Note that this method is not perfect; sometimes it might misinterpret an N log N algorithm as N, or vice versa.
 This is why it's better to turn to actual [algorithm analysis](https://en.wikipedia.org/wiki/Analysis_of_algorithms) methods rather than simply running an algorithm thousands of times.
 But it's interesting to see that the real-world data matches our expectations!

 ### Other functions
 The files [`iterative_tests.py`](iterative_tests.py) and [`recursive_tests.py`](recursive_tests.py) contain some other functions with interesting runtimes, such as this one: